yml/sandbox/concurrency/README.md

     run()
 ```

 The interesting part is that even with all this work the python version can't take advantage of all the cores.
-Where the GO equivalent is controlled by an env variable called `GOMAXPROCS` that determined how many cores you want to allocate to your programs.
+Where the GO equivalent is controlled by an environment variable called `GOMAXPROCS` that determined how many cores you want to allocate to your programs.
 The performance characteristic is also different by an order of magnitude:

 ### Concurrent micro benchmark

-This microbenchmark does not include `pypy` because some of the features used in `concurrency.py` are not supported (No module named concurrent).
+This micro benchmark does not include `pypy` because some of the features used in `concurrency.py` are not supported (No module named concurrent).

 **fib 30**

 * python: 231ms
 * go: 5ms

-**req/s** with 3 clients running perf2.py
+**req/s** with 3 clients running `perf2.py`

 * python: 275 req/s per `perf2.py` instances -- concurrency.py takes 188MB of RAM
 * go (GOMAXPROCS=3): 12500 req/s  per `perf2.py` instances -- concurrency.go takes 120MB of RAM